ladeak/SpanWorkshop/README.md

 }
 ```
 I parse the parts of the date: days, months, years as separate integers.
 To the actual parsing I search ```/``` characters, and slice into data Span.
 Using ```Utf8Parser``` I can parse the UTF8 encoded byte values straight into integers.
 I could do actually parse into DateTimes, but todays that TryParse override does accept a format string, while the default format includes the time parts (hours, minutes, seconds) as well.
-Once a number is parsed ```ParseNumber``` method retuns the unparsed part of the data slice for futher processing.
+Once a number is parsed ```ParseNumber``` method returns the unparsed part of the data slice for further processing.

 ### Step 6 - Run